videosdk-live/videosdk-docs/flutter_docs/guide/video-and-audio-calling-api-sdk/flutter-sdk.md

 ```
 dependencies:
-  videosdk: ^0.0.12
+  videosdk: ^1.0.x
 ```

-### Step 2: Update AndroidManifest.xml file for the permissions
+### Step 2: Android Setup

+VideoSDK requires you to add following permissions to your app so that it can access the audio and video from the device.

 Ensure the following permission is present in your Android Manifest file, located in `<project root>/android/app/src/main/AndroidManifest.xml`: